BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 }
 ```

-And here is the updated playground with all the crypto helpers we need: https://playground.babylonjs.com/#GBRNEJ#3
+And here is the updated playground with all the crypto helpers: https://playground.babylonjs.com/#GBRNEJ#3

 We can test it by making an encryption round trip: